Dubai traffic: 50 accidents in 20 minutes cause major delays during rush hour

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-When compiling this report, Dubai Police alerted motorists on their X account of two major accidents.
-Congestion on Hessa Street, opposite the Saudi German Hospital, heading to Sheikh Zayed Road, has been reported due to an accident.
-Residents have been urged to use alternate routes.
+Severe congestions were reported on key arterial roads in the city.
+At the time of publication, Dubai Police had alerted motorists to two major accidents that were causing tailbacks.
+The first was on Hessa Street, opposite Saudi German Hospital, heading to Sheikh Zayed Road.
+A collision on the key route had caused a traffic jam; residents were therefore directed to use alternate routes.

-Another accident on Sheikh Mohammed bin Zayed Road, opposite International City, heading towards the Emirate of Sharjah is also obstructing traffic.
-Watch the accident video below.
+A second accident on Sheikh Mohammed bin Zayed Road, opposite International City, heading towards Sharjah was also causing obstruction of traffic.

+Police shared a video of one of the collisions that occurred at a junction, in which a 4WD could be seen slamming into a sedan while navigating a U-turn.
+The impact caused the sedan, which seems to have jumped the stoplight, to skid across a couple of lanes before coming to a stop at the box junction.
+The video later showed police at the scene, blocking one lane at the intersection, as vehicles were forced to manouevre around the crash site.
+Watch the video below:

-Dubai is constantly carrying out road improvement projects to alleviate traffic woes and slash travel time between emirates.
+Currently, several road improvement projects are in play across the city to alleviate traffic woes and slash travel time between emirates.

-A new bridge from Sheikh Zayed Road to Dubai Harbour will slash travel time to the from 12 minutes to three.
+A new bridge from Sheikh Zayed Road to Dubai Harbour was announced on Sunday that is expected to slash travel time to the from 12 minutes to three.
 The 1,500-metre bridge will have two lanes in each direction and will provide free traffic flow to and from Dubai Harbour.

-Dubai’s Roads and Transport Authority recently completed a road improvement project that will improve traffic flow.
-The Algeria Street Improvement Project stretches 2 km from the intersection of Algeria Street and Al Khawaneej Street (South) to the intersection of Tunis Street (North) at Al Muhaisnah (1) and Al Mizhar (1).
+The Roads and Transport Authority (RTA) also completed a project recently to improve traffic flow along a 2km-stretch of road from the intersection of Algeria Street and Al Khawaneej Street (South) to the intersection of Tunis Street (North) at Al Muhaisnah (1) and Al Mizhar (1).

 Dubai Police is preparing to launch a new artificial intelligence powered system that will make reporting road accidents easier.
 The technique will also determine who was at fault in an accident, saving time and resources for the police.
 It will approximately reduce 50% of manual tasks and processes.